N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Hybrid Control For Obstacle Avoidance

-contains unit vectors that are perpendicular to the vector $\mathbf{q}.$
+contains unit vectors that are perpendicular to the vector $\mathbf{p}.$

-According to \eqref{updatelaw_part1}, when the robot switches from the \textit{move-to-target} mode to the \textit{obstacle-avoidance} mode, the coordinates of the \textit{hit point} $\mathbf{h}$ get updated to the current value of $\mathbf{x}.$ Moreover, the unit vector $\mathbf{a}$ is updated such that it is perpendicular to the vector $\mathbf{x}$.
-This ensures that the target location $\mathbf{0}$ belongs to the hyperplane perpendicular to $\mathbf{a}$ passing through the \textit{hit point} $\mathbf{h}$ which equals $\mathbf{x}$.
-Since the target location $\mathbf{0}\in\mathcal{P}(\mathbf{h}, \mathbf{a})$ and the \textit{hit point} $\mathbf{h}\in\mathcal{J}_0^{\mathcal{W}}$, the hyperplane intersects with both the \textit{landing region} $\mathcal{R}_{l}$ and the \textit{exit} region $\mathcal{R}_e$ associated with the nearest obstacle.
-This feature is then used to ensure that the robot, operating in the \textit{obstacle-avoidance} mode, always enters in the \textit{move-to-target} mode.
-This allows one to ensure global convergence to the target location, as stated later in Theorem \ref{theorem:global_stability}.
+As per \eqref{updatelaw_part1}, when $\xi$ enters in the jump set $\mathcal{J}_0$ of the \textit{move-to-target} mode, the current value of $\mathbf{x}$ is assigned to the \textit{hit point} $\mathbf{h}$.
+Moreover, using \eqref{update_law_for_vector_a}, the unit vector $\mathbf{a}$ is updated to be perpendicular to $\mathbf{x}$ and lies in the plane spanned by $\mathbf{x}$ and $\mathbf{x}_{\pi}$, provided they are not collinear.
+As a result, the plane $\mathcal{P}(\mathbf{h}, \mathbf{a})$ passes through the target location at the origin and intersects the interior of the obstacle being avoided.
+This ensures that $\mathcal{P}(\mathbf{h}, \mathbf{a})$ intersects both the \textit{avoidance} region $\mathcal{R}_a$ and the \textit{exit} region $\mathcal{R}_e$ associated with the obstacle to be avoided.
+This property guarantees that, while operating in the \textit{obstacle-avoidance} mode, the robot eventually enters in the \textit{exit} region where the obstacle no longer blocks its straight path to the origin, and switches back to the \textit{move-to-target} mode.
+This allows one to establish global convergence properties of the target location at the origin, as stated later in Theorem \ref{theorem:global_stability}.